 Outlook from Our CEO – Michael Anderson

-Welcome to 2018!
-This year promises to be another year of advancement of the smart grid and NES is excited to share the results of our innovation with all our customers, partners and the overall industry community.
+As previously anticipated, 2018 will be another year of advancement of the smart grid and NES is excited to continue to share our innovation with our customers, partners and the overall industry community.
 NES is committed to furthering the success of smart grid initiatives and we look forward to joining together with you to deliver valuable results and measurable improvements in safety, reliability, and efficiency.

 Making business decisions based on facts